isaackogan/TikTokLive/README.md

 #### Primary Features

-- Ready-to-go script included for non-programmers that has everything you need, already put together.
+- Ready-to-go script included for non-programmers that has everything you need, already put together
 - Print ANY Message
 - Print Profile Pictures, Gift Images, Custom Images
 - FREE Text to Speech (perhaps when someone gifts?)